HadenHoo-web/HadenHoo-web/README.md

 ✨ I turn ideas into simple, reliable products and can take a feature from planning to launch.
 🎯 Open to <b>internship / part-time</b> opportunities.
-🧠 Currently building an <b>AI/NLP capstone</b>: an assistant that connects employers with candidates via skills extraction and semantic matching (embeddings) with ranking.

 </div>

 <br/>